bigspider/LedgerHQ.github.io/_posts/2021-01-07-ethereum-plugins.md

 ## Smart Contracts?

 Unlike with Bitcoin, where most transactions are simple value transfers from an address to another, Ethereum transactions often contains interactions with `Smart Contracts`, which are programs running on its blockchain.
-Every time someone lends coins on [`Compound`](https://compound.finance/), swap some tokens on [`Uniswap`](https://uniswap.org/) or pet his [`Cryptokitties`](https://www.cryptokitties.co/), smart contract transactions are involved.
+Every time someone lends coins on [`Compound`](https://compound.finance/), swaps some tokens on [`Paraswap`](https://paraswap.io/) or pets his [`Cryptokitties`](https://www.cryptokitties.co/), smart contract transactions are involved.
 Supporting these use cases on hardware wallets is essential to sustain the growth of the Ethereum ecosystem without making compromises on its security.

 ## Previous state of smart contract support

-Until now, the Ethereum app was only able to interact with `ERC20` smart contracts in a really secure fashion, i.e displaying on the device screen the action that is ongoing in the transaction being signed.
-All the others smart contracts were kind of second-class citizens: it was possible to interact with any of them, but the device would just let you know that some action was happening, skipping all interpretation and letting the user approve blindly, at his own risk.
+Until now, the device could not provide users with secure display when interacting with smart contracts.
+One could interact with any smart contract, but the device would just warn the user that "some data was present", and the user would have to blindly accept to sign the data, without being able to double-check that the data was valid.

 <center>
 <figure class="image">